Approximating Pandora's Knapsack via Simple Policies: Model

-The hardness results presented in the paper critically exploit problem instances characterized by pairs (job, action) with \emph{high} values $v_{i}$ and expected transfers $\tilde{t}_i^j$, but a comparatively \emph{low} net profit In such cases, a job may yield a $\emph{small positive}$ profit of $v_{i}-\tilde{t}_i^j$ when the knapsack is empty, yet incur a \emph{large negative} penalty of up to $-\tilde{t}_i^j$ when capacity is low.
-Moreover, this fluctuation can be abrupt: even an $\epsilon$ increase in load may decrease the expected profit to $-\tilde{t}_i^j$.
-We show that this drastic fluctuation property is an inherent obstacle in our model.
+The lower bounds in this paper critically exploit instances with item-choice pairs $(i,j)$, which have \emph{high} values and \emph{high} costs, but only \emph{low} expected utilities:

+In such cases, an item-choice pair may yield a \emph{small positive} expected utility when the knapsack is empty, yet incur a \emph{large negative} expected utility, of up to $-p_i^j$, when the capacity becomes limited.
+We show that this drastic instability property is an inherent obstacle in our model.
 To do so, we define the Inverse of the Return on Investment parameter: